 Anything the Advantage plan doesn’t cover, your TFL will help cover.
 This includes copays and deductibles, for which you would be responsible otherwise.
 Therefore, if your providers are in your network, you may ultimately have no out-of-pocket expenses once TFL has paid its share.
 Thus, underscoring the importance of ensuring your providers are in-network before signing up for a Medicare Advantage plan.

-TRICARE For Life and Medicare Part D
+How Does TRICARE For Life Work with Part D?

 If you are a TRICARE For Life beneficiary, there is generally no need to enroll in a Part D prescription drug plan under Medicare.
 TRICARE For Life includes prescription drug coverage, for which there is no additional charge to you.